 - Provides leadership development, organizational development, and volunteer support services to help build the capacity of Saskatoon's 47 community associations.
-These volunteer-run, nonprofit organizations deliver affordable sport, recreation, culture and park programs in their neighbourhoods. - Provides sport and recreation facilities and customer service functions of registration and booking for indoor rinks, sports fields, six leisure centres, the Terry Fox Track, Nutrien (PotashCorp) Playland, the four outdoor pools, three municipal golf courses, and Gordon Howe Campground. - Provides sport, recreation, and wellness activities that provide the public with a broad range of recreation opportunities. - Works with external sport and community organizations in the development of outdoor sport facilities, park programming, and special event coordination. - Provides staff support to help build capacity in the Saskatoon arts and cultural community with funding supports, program initiatives, promoting partnerships and collaboration. - Provides support to the Indigenous community with respect to sport, culture, and recreation initiatives through leadership development, grant funding, and program delivery. - Promotes partnerships and collaboration between organizations through social planning tables.
-Through Immigration Partnership Saskatoon, the Collaborative Funders Partnership, the Saskatoon Poverty Reduction Partnership, and the Safe Community Action Alliance, the division also facilitates information sharing and collaboration that strengthens groups, promotes inclusion, and addresses issues pertinent to marginalized populations.
+These volunteer-run, nonprofit organizations deliver affordable sport, recreation, culture and park programs in their neighbourhoods. - Provides sport and recreation facilities and customer service functions of registration and booking for indoor rinks, sports fields, six leisure centres, the Terry Fox Track, Nutrien (PotashCorp) Playland, the four outdoor pools, three municipal golf courses, and Gordon Howe Campground. - Provides sport, recreation, and wellness activities that provide the public with a broad range of recreation opportunities. - Works with external sport and community organizations in the development of outdoor sport facilities, park programming, and special event coordination. - Provides staff support to help build capacity in the Saskatoon Arts and Cultural community with funding supports, program initiatives, promoting partnerships and collaboration. - Provides support to the Aboriginal community with respect to sport, culture, and recreation initiatives through leadership development, grant funding, and program delivery. - Promotes partnerships and collaboration between organizations.
+Through work with the Cultural Diversity and Race Relations program, the Immigration Action Plan, the Collaborative Funders Partnership, the Crime Reduction/Gang Strategy, and the Graffiti Reduction Task Force, the division also facilitates information sharing and collaboration that strengthens groups, promotes inclusion, and addresses racism.